 There's a high degree of infidelity in Colombia (which works both ways).

-While foreign women do date (and marry) Colombian men, most foreign women I've talked to are less than interested in the local guys (which is the exact opposite for foreign men visiting Colombia).
+While foreign women do date (and marry) Colombian men, most foreign women I've talked to are not so interested in the local guys.

 Sex in Colombia